Everyone relax. I’m here.

 See?
 I knew how worried you were.

 The last month has been an adventure, but a good one.
 With Vision Forum closed, Perry’s job of 10 years came to an end.
 However, God provided some very good temporary work.
 He is doing process improvement in various places.
-The process improvement is something that he has enjoyed for many years in the Vision Forum warehouse, constantly working to cut waste and streamline the way they did everything from picking and packing orders to organizing the break room.
+Process improvement is something that he has enjoyed for many years in the Vision Forum warehouse, constantly working to cut waste and streamline the way they did everything from picking and packing orders to organizing the break room.
 He has a natural talent for this work and finds it challenging, and it pays well – or rather, it will pay well.
-Life as a contractor means getting paid 30-45 days after work is finished, instead a few days or a week after the close of a pay period.
+Life as a contractor means getting paid 30-45 days after work is finished, instead of a few days or a week after the close of a pay period.

 Those are the pros, and we think they are very exciting.